 At the behest of their paternal relatives, Susana’s family gathered what little they had and moved to Tampa, Florida.
 It was there that they found a lease willing to turn a blind eye to their lack of documentation.

-They had hoped that their modest living situation would be temporary, after applying for permanent residency in 2007, it seemed as if the fruit of their hard work was within their grasp.
+They had hoped that their modest living situation would be temporary.
+After applying for permanent residency in 2007, it seemed as if their hard work had finally produced results.

 However, as the months turned to years, Susana’s family became disillusioned by their inability to advance in their processing and their quality of life.

 Nonetheless, Susana’s parents remained confident that the decisions they made long ago were for the best.

 “I have struggled very much in this country, but I would have struggled more in Colombia,” Susana’s mother, Diana Patricia, said, wrinkling her forehead for emphasis.

 This sentiment, however, began to wear itself thin with Susana as she turned 15 years old.

 She couldn’t get a learner’s license, she couldn’t get an after-school job and with each passing day, a restlessness began growing within her.